Adobe-Marketing-Cloud/mobile-services/sdks/iOS/AppleWatch_README.txt

 4. In your class that implements the UIApplicationDelegate protocol, add the WCSessionDelegate protocol
 	#import <WatchConnectivity/WatchConnectivity.h>
 	@interface AppDelegate : UIResponder <UIApplicationDelegate, WCSessionDelegate>
+5. In the implementation file of your app delegate class, import the AdobeMobileLibrary.
+	#import “ADBMobile.h”
-5. In application:didFinishLaunchingWithOptions: of your app delegate, configure your WCSession BEFORE making any calls to the ADBMobile library
+6. In application:didFinishLaunchingWithOptions: of your app delegate, configure your WCSession BEFORE making any calls to the ADBMobile library

 	// check for session availability
 	if ([WCSession isSupported]) {